jellyfishsolutions/lynx-admin-ui/README.md

 Indicates that the field can only have a set of values.
 Each value is displayed as a radio button.
 It works exactly as the `AdminType.Selection`, but it will use the radio buttons as widgets.

+#### `AdminType.Table`
+This type can be used for `OneToMany` relations.
+It allows to display the relationship elements in a table, supporting pagination and column orders.
+It works only if the `query` parameter is set.

 ### `values` parameter
 It indicates a list of key-value items that can be used to evaluate the field.